epfl-ada/ada-2021-project-fadalbazooka/README.md

 ### Methods

+1) Data preparation (DONE)

 First of all, in order to handle the dataset which is really heavy, we had to do some data pre-processing steps.

+The dataset is large, so we had to divide it into parts.
+To limit its size, we took only quotes that contain keywords concerning our topics.
+We added speakers' features: nationality, date of birth, gender etc to the dataset from WikiData.
+Initial WikiData contains IDs that have to be mapped with labels.
+Finally, we got the dataset aggregating quotes and information about speakers.
+This dataset contains % features and % samples.

+Looking through the dataset we found NaN values, which we removed or filled by correct values.
+Missing quotes or authors have to be removed.
+Wikidata missing values can be processed with WikiData API.
+The result contains ..... samples.
+It means that the analysis can proceed with a sufficient sample.

+2) Initial analysis (DONE)

+Firstly, we decided to check if research questions are feasible.
+If the interest in gender-related topics hasn't noticeably changed for these years, it will be complicated to find enhancements.
+We looked at the frequency of gender-related topics mentioned in quotes depending on the year.

+After that, we checked which words were the most frequent quotes containing keywords depending on the year.

+Finally, we plotted the distribution of the most frequent words by year and their word cloud.

 ### Proposed timeline